BludGeonT/EthosFederationList/README.md

 # Providing A Local Export CSV File Option
 - There should be an area where a locally stored export file can be chosen to be loaded instead of having to click the EXPORT button.
 Doing this will upload the local CSV file into the file folder containing all of the snapshots.

-# Import A Fenderation Banlist From A CSV File Snapshot
+# Import A Federation Banlist From A CSV File Snapshot
 There should also in the UI be a button that says `IMPORT` and when clicking that, a GUI interface opens up showing all of the saved CSV snapshots that we have stored.
 Then, the user should be able to select the file that they want to use to populate the database.
 Once the user selects the file they want to import in from out list of neatly named files, they should be prompted one last time asking if they are sure they wish to proceed.

 Once they confirm, then the contents of this CSV file should be imported into our database structure mentioned above.